Ecoral360/ribuild/README.md

 ## Installation

-The installation of `ribuild` will install the compatible ribbit compiler (`rsc`).
+The installation of `ribuild` will need to install a compatible ribbit compiler (which is currently a fork of the original compiler).

-To ensure a proper installation, _do not install the ribbit compiler yourself_ and let `ribuild` do it (the installation step will make `rsc` accessible, so you will be able to use the stand alone compiler after installing `ribuild`).
+To ensure a seemless installation and usage of `ribuild`, _you should not install the ribbit compiler yourself_ and let `ribuild` do it (the installation step will make `rsc` accessible, so you will be able to use the stand alone compiler after installing `ribuild`).